 Housewarming Gifts That Show You Care

-Last week, over lunch with a group of friends, I brought up a subject that had been bothering me.
-I told my friends that I’d been invited to a housewarming party, and didn’t know what gift to get for the hosts.
-I had a feeling that my good friends would help me out of my grave predicament by the end of lunch.
+Last week, over lunch with a group of friends, I brought up a subject that I needed some help with.
+I told them that I’d been invited to a housewarming party, and didn’t know what housewarming present to get for the hosts’ new home.
+I wanted to get a creative gift that was also thoughtful and useful.
+I had a feeling that my good friends would help me come up with the perfect gift for their new home by the end of lunch.

 “I need details.
 Like, how well do you know them?
-Where did they move to and do you know what their new house looks like?
+Where did they move and do you know what their new house looks like?
 What sort of things do they like?
 You get the idea, right?
 We want to get them a fun gift, don't we?"

-"That is a fun idea," said Paula, "and a spinoff of that might be to get them a gift card to a nearby spa - who doesn't need a massage after moving house?
+"That is a fun idea," said Paula.
+"And a spinoff of that might be to get them a gift card to a nearby spa - who doesn't need a massage after moving house?
 I remember after our last move I would have killed for a massage."

 "And all I was going to suggest was that you make them a kit for their new home or garden.
-That's also a fun gift, but I think I’d prefer a day at the spa.
+That's also a fun gift, I think I’d prefer a day at the spa.
 But, if you want to go with a tangible gift, I suggest making them up a kit – there are so many things you need for a new home, especially just after a move.
 You could make up a gardening kit, if they have a garden, with gardening tools and some seeds, or a "basics basket", a basket with all the boring things that are so essential when you're just moving in, you know, the stuff you can never find – colorful rags for cleaning, batteries, nails and a hammer.
 Or you could make up a food basket, most people are too busy to cook, or even shop, those first few days after moving into a new home," said Tracy.